b3h3moth/UnixCentric/README.md

 ### Representing information

+How computer really works:

+* addressing and byte ordering
+* integer representation
+  * char, short, int, long (signed and unsigned);
+  * casting and loose of information
+  * integer arithmetic

-How computer really works: integer representations, integer arithmetic, floating point (IEEE 754 single and double precision)
+* floating point (IEEE 754 single and double precision)
+  * float, double
+  * to do, at the moment is empty

 ### The language